Charles Juravinski

-Charles Juravinski (November 1, 1929 – February 15, 2022) was a Canadian businessman and philanthropist.
+Orest "Charles" Juravinski (Polish pronunciation zhuravinski) (November 1, 1929 – February 15, 2022) was a Canadian businessman and philanthropist.
 He was principally known as the founder and owner of the Flamboro Downs racetrack and the co-benefactor, along with his wife Margaret, of the Juravinski Hospital and Juravinski Cancer Centre in Hamilton, Ontario.

-Charles' birth name is Orest Juravinski.
-He changed his name to "Charles" after moving to Hamilton.

 Early life

-Juravinski was born in Blaine Lake, Saskatchewan, on November 1, 1929.
+Juravinski was born Orest Juravinski in Blaine Lake, Saskatchewan, on November 1, 1929.
 He was the youngest of four sons born to Irene and Nick Juravinski, who ran the only pool room in Blaine Lake until the Great Depression.
 His family eventually relocated to Hamilton, Ontario, during his childhood, motivated by job opportunities arising from wartime industry.
 He polished shoes at a barbershop on Barton Street and delivered newspapers during his adolescence.
 Juravinski attended Cathedral High School, but he ultimately dropped out when he was sixteen.
 He then found employment in factories and as a mortar mixer for a bricklayer.
 He later ran an Esso gas station when he was 23 years old.